AdobeDocs/express-add-ons-docs/src/pages/apis/addonsdk.md

     readonly ready: Promise<void>;

     /**
-     * Represents capabilities and events of the currently running Add-on Instance.
+     * Represents capabilities and events of the currently running add-on Instance.
-     * The interface type depends on the type of the underlying Add-on.
+     * The interface type depends on the type of the underlying add-on.
      */
     readonly instance: AddOn;